ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ---

-### Q: **True or false**: If we have a committee of $K $ trained models and the errors are uncorrelated, then by averaging them the average error of a model is reduced by a factor of$K$.
+### Q: **True or false**: If we have a committee of $K$ trained models and the errors are uncorrelated, then by averaging them the average error of a model is reduced by a factor of $K$.

 <details>
 <summary><b>💡 Show Answer</b></summary>